wcygan/quarkus-temporal-petstore/README.md

 # Quarkus Temporal Petstore
 </div>

-Temporal Petstore purchase order is a comprehensive demonstration using Quarkus and Temporal.
+Quarkus Temporal Petstore is a comprehensive demonstration using Quarkus and Temporal.
 It simulates placing a new order on your Petstore website and fulfilling it using a microservice architecture.

 While the code is surprisingly simple, under the hood this is using: